-Location: Remote with anticipation of relocation to Brookfield, WI at an agreed upon timeframe in the future.
+Location: Remote, with anticipation the assumption of relocation travel to Brookfield, WI at an agreed upon timeframe in the future.
+Milwaukee as required.

 Start Date: October 30, 2023.
+April 15, 2024

-Compensation: This is a salaried exempt position that will pay \$450,000 annually, less applicable taxes and deductions, payable in our regular payroll cycle paid every two weeks.
+Compensation: This is a salaried exempt position that will pay \$450,000 \$500,000 annually, less applicable taxes and deductions, payable in our regular payroll cycle paid every two weeks.

-REV Management Incentive Plan: You will participate in the REV Management Incentive Plan (MIP) at the 70% target level, as a percentage of your base pay paid in the fiscal year.
+REV Management Incentive Plan: You will participate in the REV Management Incentive Plan (MIP) at the 70% 75% target level, as a percentage of your base pay paid in the fiscal year.
 Based upon both company and individual performance you can earn up to 200% of your MIP target.
 Specific details of the plan will be provided after your start date.
 The MIP is subject to change by the Board of Directors at its discretion.
 Your first year of participation in MIP will be FY24.
+FY24 and will be pro-rated based on your start date.
 Participation in MIP may also be contingent upon signature of a Restrictive Covenant Agreement, as allowed by applicable laws.
 If applicable, you will receive the Restrictive Covenant Agreement after your start date.